orobardet/3DPTools/README.md

 This section will list all available configuration settings with description of how to use them.

-All examples use the json syntax, as a complete standalone `config.json` file.
+All examples use the YAML syntax, as root from a `.yml` file (e.g.: you can copy paste the block as is in you config file).
 All values used in the example are the default values.
 Merge them smartly and convert them in environment variables name if needed.